atreyeem99/ORCA-keywords/README.md

 - `casscf_norb 6` number of active orbitals
 - `casscf_bweight 2,1` # singlets and triplets weighted 2:1
 - `Mult 3` multiplicity of PES2
+- `soln25` index of refraction at optical frequencies at 298 K